peachananr/endpage_next/README.md

 [View demo](http://www.thepetedesign.com/demos/endpage_next_demo.html)

 ## Compatibility
-Modern browsers such as Chrome, Firefox, and Safari on both desktop and smartphones have been tested.
+Browsers with elastic scrolling such as Mac's Chrome, and Mac's Safari are fully supported.
+All other modern browsers have partial supports but main functionalities still work nontheless.
 I have not tested this on IE.

 ## Basic Usage